alejandroloja93/Cisc3160Project/README.md

 # Cisc3160Project
 Interpreter that takes inputs and is able to do basic math operations

+Requirements:
+PYTHON 3 !!
+If using mac make sure to use import sys

+Instructions:
+On windows:
+Run complier.py using the command py complier.py on the command line.

+On Mac:
+Run complier.py using command python complier.py on ther mac command line.

 tok.py - This is the tokenizer, the language syntax which takes the group of integers, letters & symbols to peform operations.

 text_buufer.py - This reads the upcoming parts of the text